apache/any23/plugins/README.txt

 Any23 Plugins
 =============

-This is the root dir of the Any23 plugins.
+This is the root dir of the Any23 Plugins module.

 A plugin is an extension of the Any23 core and can be plugged using the Plugin Manager capabilities.